RENSSELAER FALLS - Timothy H. Boprey has spent much of his adult life feeling angry at God.

 But after years of questioning his Christian faith, Mr. Boprey has discovered how to replace depression and anger with peace and joy.

 His new path began two years ago when he felt a calling to study ministry.

 At first I wanted nothing to do with it because I was still angry, he recollected.
 But I kept hearing it in the back of mind.

 Prompted by a dream, Mr. Boprey said he finally stopped fighting the pull toward ministry.

 I believe the dream was Gods way of telling me that he wanted me to follow Christ, he said.
 I know that sounds unbelievable to some people.

-He then enrolled in an online academic program offered through Sterling College in Sterling, Kan.
+He took the step of enrolling in an on-line academic program offered through Sterling College in Sterling, Kansas.

 On Saturday, Mr. Boprey plans to be in Kansas with his 16-year-old son, Trevor S. Boprey, attending the graduation ceremony and collecting his diploma.